DharmalingamViky/reward-managment/README.md

 java -jar target/reward-api-1.0.0-SNAPSHOT.jar
 ```

-Alternatively, you can run the app without packaging it using -
+3. **Alternatively, you can run the app without packaging it using**

 ```bash
 mvn spring-boot:run
 ```

-The backend server will start at <http://localhost:9091>.
+The backend server will start at <http://localhost:9090>.

-Prerequisite:
+## Prerequisite:

 Install mongo db and update the application.yaml with right information